List of shopping centres in Greater Longueuil: Place Desormeaux

-Place Desormeaux began a renovation project in spring 1986 which was completed in the fall within the same year.
-A notable consequence of this renovation was the reduction of the size of the Bonimart store whose remaining anchor space was converted into a mall section for 15 to 20 new shops.
-This increased Place Desormeaux's number of tenants to 70 even if its total area remained the same.
+Place Desormeaux began a six-month renovation which was completed on October 29, 1986.
+A notable consequence of this renovation was the reduction of the size of the Bonimart store whose remaining anchor space was converted into a mall section for 20 new stores.
+This increased Place Desormeaux's number of tenants to 70 but the total area size of the shopping mall remained unchanged because the expansion was strictly limited indoor within the Bonimart space.

 In April 1991, Zellers announced the rebranding into its nameplate of 46 Towers/Bonimart stores.
 Since there was already a Zellers store in the mall, the Bonimart at Place Desormeaux was closed.
-Its closing greatly decreased consumer traffic in the section of the mall it was located to the point that by the mid-1990s there was not a single shop left around where used to be Bonimart.
-In 1997, that part of Place Desormeaux was demolished and rebuilt with a complete new design to welcome the current Super C.
+Its closing greatly decreased consumer traffic in the part of the mall it was located to the point that by the mid-1990s there was not a single store left around where used to be Bonimart.
+In 1997, this section of the shopping mall was torn down and completely rebuilt to welcome the current Super C on May 1, 1998.

 The Steinberg grocery chain went bankrupt in 1992.
 Unlike most Steinberg locations, the one at Place Desormeaux was not sold and was closed outright instead.
 A small grocery chain Esposito took over the lease.
 Esposito in turn closed in 1996, opening the way for department store Winners to install itself in the mall on August 22, 1996.
 After operating for some 10 years, Winners closed around late 2006/early 2007.
 The space is now home to a branch of the SAAQ and the Longueuil Local Employment Centre, both of which are part of the Government of Quebec.

 After 40 years in operation, Zellers permanently closed its doors in June 2012.
 Walmart assumed the lease of the former Zellers store and opened its store in October of the same year.